django-cms/django-cms/docs/introduction/03-templates_placeholders.rst

 Static Placeholders
 *******************

-The content of the placeholders we have encountered so far is different for every page.
+The content of the placeholders we've encountered so far is different for every page.
 Sometimes though you'll want to have a section on your website which should be the same on every single page, such as a footer block.